duckdb/duckdb-web/docs/sql/pragmas.md

 SET max_memory = '1GB';
 ```

-> The specified memory limit is only applied to the buffer manager.
+> Warning The specified memory limit is only applied to the buffer manager.
 > For most queries, the buffer manager handles the majority of the data processed.
 > However, certain in-memory data structures such as [vectors](/internals/vector) and query results are allocated outside of the buffer manager.
 > Additionally, [aggregate functions](aggregates) with complex state (e.g., `list`, `mode`, `quantile`, `string_agg`, and `approx` functions) use memory outside of the buffer manager.